NICMx/Jool/docs/en/usr-flags-global.md

 Watch out for this message in the kernel logs:

-	Too many sessions are queuing up!
+	Too many sessions queued!
+I need to drop some; sorry.
-	Cannot synchronize fast enough; I will have to drop some sessions.
-	Sorry.

 ### `ss-max-payload`